comradefuzz/yii2-cron/README.md

 Yii2 cron extension
 ===================
-Allows define and execute cronjobs in Yii2 application
+Allows to define and execute cronjobs in Yii2 application

 Installation
 ------------